 Each semi-structured interview took between 30 and 60 minutes.
 The semi-structured interviews were done in Bahasa Indonesia (the native language of the respondents), and each interview was audio recorded.
 Each audio recording was translated into English and transcribed using an online artificial intelligence (AI) based translation and transcription tool.
 The translation was checked for accuracy against the original interview responses.
 The transcription for each respondent was then coded into themes using qualitative analysis software.

-The data for this small project is treated through deductive thematic analysis where the data is analyzed and grouped into themes based on (i) keyword quote counts; and (ii) themes identified from the research questions.
+The data for this small project is treated through deductive thematic analysis, where the data is analysed and grouped into themes based on (i) keyword quote counts, and (ii) themes identified from the research questions.

 While the sample size of 12 respondents may not have reached saturation, it was decided that this sample size was sufficient to provide good insights into community-engaged learning initiatives in the two HEIs.
-Purposive sampling is “widely used in qualitative research for the identification and selection of information-rich cases for the most effective use of limited resources” and “involves identifying and selecting individuals or groups of individuals who are especially knowledgeable about or experienced with a phenomenon of interest” (Palinkas, et al., 2015).
+Purposive sampling is “widely used in qualitative research for the identification and selection of information-rich cases for the most effective use of limited resources” and “involves identifying and selecting individuals or groups of individuals who are especially knowledgeable about or experienced with a phenomenon of interest” (Palinkas et al., 2015).
 Researchers have suggested that “qualitative sample sizes of ten may be adequate for sampling among a culturally homogenous population” (Sandelowski, 1995), and that “studies using empirical data reached saturation within a narrow range of interviews (9–17) or focus group discussions (4–8), particularly those with relatively homogenous study populations and narrowly defined objectives” (Hennink & Kaiser, 2022).

 5. FINDINGS

-Guided by the RQs, inputs, examples, and elaboration from the 12 respondents were elicited, and grouped according to the following themes:
+Guided by the RQs, inputs, examples, and elaboration from the 12 respondents were elicited and grouped according to the following themes:

 (i) Details of CEL initiatives involved in